thomassuedbroecker/cloud-native-starter/workshop/02-container.md

 Before we will execute the bash scripts to build and upload the container images, we will take a look into the Dockerfiles to build these container images.

-The following images showing a brief preview of the result, when we finished.
+The following image shows a brief preview of the result, when we finished the lab.

-These are the containers inside the **container registry** in IBM Cloud.
+These are the containers we will and store inside the **container registry** in IBM Cloud.

 ![ibm-cloud-pods](images/ibm-cloud-registry-container.png)